Olympic sailor Ben Ainslie's Lymington bus parade

 Ainslie has lived in the Hampshire coastal town for 12 years and is an honorary life member of the Royal Lymington Yacht Club.

-The parade started at 17:15 BST from Lymington Hospital's car park.'An inspiration'
+The parade started at 17:15 BST from Lymington Hospital's car park.

 The bus passed a postbox on the town's High Street which, without authorisation, was painted gold in his honour by resident Rob Smith - an act described as "vandalism", by Royal Mail.